2006 UST Growling Tigers basketball team: NU Bulldogs

-With their Final Four aspirations in dire straits, the Tigers are in a must-win situation to have a fighting chance to reach the semifinal round.
+With their Final Four aspirations jeopardized, the Tigers were in a must-win situation to have a chance to reach the semifinal round.

 The Tigers started passively, allowing he Bulldogs to lead at halftime.
 But the Tigers, due to the efforts of Cruz and Cuan, caught up with the Bulldogs at the end of the third quarter.
 Ababou finished the business for the Tigers as they outscored NU 43–27 at the second half.

 Cruz led all scorers with 18 points, and achieved his seventh double-double of the season, raking in 13 rebounds.